 In a fair world, I would have opted for Rusby's version of Our Town, in which she takes Iris Dement's irresistible song - and makes it sound as if it might be about Barnsley.

 Sadly, I could locate no embeddable clip (though you can find it for yourself at YouTube).

 NBL: I have subsequently found and featured Rusby's cover of Our Town.
 But back in 2011, Who Will Sing Me Lullabies?, a heartrending tribute to the Battlefield Band singer Davy Steele, a great family friend who was important to Rusby when she was a little girl - and later in her professional career - but died cruelly young, seemed an appropriate substitute.

 It is a live recording, with those minor blemishes to be expected away from the studios, but captures the soft beauty of Rusby's voice, her considerable stagecraft and the strength of her writing as well as articulating bereavement with affectionate, poignant power.

-At YouTube, the clip has been seen more than 550,000 times, attracting 1,304 "likes" and 22 "dislikes" (NB: that was then: the figures have grown to nearly 860,000 likes, just 2,400 dislikes; work out the respective rates of increase for yourselves).
-One visitor wrote: "I could listen to her reading the shipping forecast!"
+At YouTube, the main clip of this song (from a live performance in Leeds), hadn seen more than 550,000 times, attracting 1,304 "likes" and 22 "dislikes". when this item was first posted.
+That was then: the figures have grown (Sept 2021) to 1.6m, with 5,400 likes and just 100 dislikes; one visitor wrote: "I could listen to her reading the shipping forecast!"